 Morotai Island Regency is a border regency located in the northern end of Eastern Indonesia.
 Geographically, Morotai Island Regency is located between 2° 00'- 2° 40' N and 128° 15'- 129° 08' E. Land biophysical data collection was carried out in May - September 2018.
-Land biophysical data collection used survey method with the analytical approach and an approach of free survey observation distance combined with transects, as well as boring and complete profiles observation types.
-Data analysis by looking for a relationship between land variables with growth and production of wetland rice, upland rice and corn.
-To determine the potential of land resources for the development of wetland, upland morning and corn, land suitability was evaluated by using the method of matcing between the quality / characteristics of the land and the requirements for wetland, upland and corn land use [6] .
+Land biophysical data collection used survey method with the analytical approach and an approach of free survey observation distance combined Commented [D1]: Add the problems and reasons why it is necessary to do research in the Introduction.
+It is also necessary to include/add the latest references whose research is similar to this research.
+Make this Introduction STRONG!
+This is also to make this manuscript longer than six pages with transects, as well as boring and complete profiles observation types.
 Socioeconomic data were collected using Expert Acquisition and Focus Group Discussion.